 - It must relate to one of the eight established “Research Priority Areas” (RPAs) at the University or establish that it is a core component of a knowledge-based economy and thus an area of strategic benefit to Kentucky.
 The eight RPAs are:

 - Diabetes & Obesity

 - Substance Use Disorder

-Proceeds from the endowments can be used to support various research activities including endowed chairs and professorships, research scholars, research staff, graduate fellowships, research infrastructure, and mission support as described below.
+Proceeds from the endowments can be used to support various activities including endowed chairs and professorships, research scholars, research staff, graduate fellowships, undergraduate scholarships, research infrastructure, and mission support as described below.